adrienpayong/educativecourse/README.md

 As an author at educative, those codes are to support the differents courses:
 Approach
-- Importing the required libraries.
+- Understand OpenCV
-- Perform reading, writing, and displaying an image.
+- Read, write and display images
-- Perform arithmetic operations like addition and subtraction on images
+- Perform arithmetic operations like addition and subtraction on images.
-- Create a function for color spacing and conversion
+- Color spacing and conversion.
-- Create a function for Image thresholding
+- Image thresholding.
-- Create a function for Image smoothing
+- Image smoothing.
-- Create a function for Morphological Transformation
+- Morphological Transformation.
-- Perform edge detection of an image with Canny Edge Detection
+- Canny Edge Detection.
-- Perform template matching and multi-scale template matching
+- Template matching and multi-scale template matching.
-- Create a function for Hough Transformation
+- Hough Transformation.
-- Perform video processing
+- Video processing.
-- Perform Harris Corner detection
+- Harris Corner detection.
-- Perform feature Detection and Extraction using SIFT
+- Feature Detection and Extraction using SIFT (Scale-Invariant Feature Transform)
-- Create a function for feature matching with Flann and Brute force
+- Feature matching with Flann and Brute force.
-- Perform face and eye detectio
+- Face and eye detection.